flatcar-archive/flatcar-docs/docs/installing/vms/libvirt.md

 #### Create the Ignition config

-Typically you won't write Ignition files yourself, rather you will typically use a tool like the [config transpiler](/container-linux-config-transpiler/doc/overview/) to generate them.
+Typically you won't write Ignition files yourself, rather you will typically use a tool like the [config transpiler][config-transpiler] to generate them.

 However the Ignition file is created, it should be placed in a location which qemu can access.
 In this example, we'll place it in `/var/lib/libvirt/flatcar-linux/flatcar-linux1/provision.ign`.